benjann/udiff/README.md

 # udiff
-Stata command to estimate an unidiff social-mobility model from individual-level data
+Stata command to estimate an unidiff model from individual-level data